Furrah/blog/content/electronics/FTDI-4222-setup.md

 target_link_libraries( FT4222H_Version ${PROJECT_LINK_LIBS} )
 ```

-This tells the compiler where to find our files and links them to the project
+This tells the compiler where to find our files and links them to the project.<br>
-inside link directories replace the first directory with the location of your build folder.
+Inside link directories replace the first directory with the location of your build folder.
-navigate to the build folder and run
+Navigate to the build folder and run

 ```bash
 cmake ..